Best cycling jerseys for summer 2025: We test 28 of the best short and long-sleeve tops for road and gravel

 Reasons to avoid

-For general riding I reckon this is a pretty perfect choice, especially taking into account more modern riding styles.
-It's got a modern cut, with sleeves that truncate just above the elbow; not only does this look good, but it means when you're wearing arm warmers they're less likely to detach from underneath.
+For general riding, I reckon this is a pretty perfect choice, especially taking into account more modern riding styles.
+It's got a modern cut, with sleeves that truncate just above the elbow; not only does this look good, but it means when you're wearing arm warmers, they're less likely to detach from underneath.

 The torso is a little longer than others, which is great for tall riders or just those who aren't riding in a particularly aggressive position.
 This means it also works well for gravel.

 The main body is light and airy, though nowhere near as meshy as those in the lightweight section.
-I like the fact the shoulders and sleeves use a more sturdy fabric, as these are often wear points when layering, or if you're wearing a hydration vest as is becoming increasingly common.
+I like the fact that the shoulders and sleeves use a more sturdy fabric, as these are often wear points when layering, or if you're wearing a hydration vest, as is becoming increasingly common.

 The colour choice is limited, but the colours on offer are neutral enough to go with most things, especially as they're just block colours.
 Fewer options, too, means less waste, which is to be applauded.